janobono/the-final-nut/README.md

 - image size grow up from 179MB to 218MB as a base `debian:10-slim` was used
 - memory usage **308.6MiB** vs **33.48MiB**

 I didn't write any native test so this should be next effort.
-Memory consumption is really impressive but if haven't resource problems the price for this result should be really big.
+Memory consumption is really impressive but if you haven't resource problems the price for this result should be really big.